The True Cost of Our Stuffposted by Andrea | 02/29/2016

-I think many of you know that I’m generally quite frugal… and that I love to keep things neat and organized.
-Both of these factors work in my favor when it comes to accumulating more stuff.
+I think many of you know that I’m generally quite frugal… AND that I love to keep things neat and organized.
+Both of these factors work in my favor when it comes to simplifying and organizing my home.

 That’s cute, and it’s on sale, I should buy it.